 More important than the tour company you choose is actually getting your tickets.
 On weekends, holidays, and during the summer, tickets can sell out very far in advance.
 When planning your trip, the absolute first thing you need to plan is your Antelope Canyon tickets!
 Seriously, don’t book anything until you have these tickets in your email inbox.

-You can get tickets on the websites of all the official tour companies mentioned above.
-Alternatively, you can also easily reserve your tickets on Viator: Lower Antelope Canyon tickets or Upper Antelope Canyon Tickets.
+You can get tickets on the websites of all the official tour companies mentioned above, and also on Viator.
+Please note that most of these tickets are non-refundable.

 TIP: As already mentioned, for the Lower Canyon, try to book the 8.30 or 9 am tour – the light will be best for your photos and the crowds not as thick at this time.
-For the best light at the Upper Canyon – go around 11 am – noon.
+For the best light at the Upper Canyon or Canyon X – go around 11am – noon.

 Additional things to know when visiting the Antelope Canyon